petro-kushchak/homebridge-homepod-radio/README.md

 Example:
 - Homebridge server is running on host "homebridge.local"
-- hello.mp3 file is on the same server on /var/www/media
+- `hello.mp3` file is on the same server on `/var/www/media`
-- Plugin's "httpPort" is set to 4567
+- Plugin's "httpPort" is set to `4567`
-- Plugin's "mediaPath" is set to /var/www/media
+- Plugin's "mediaPath" is set to `/var/www/media`

-Then you can trigger playback of `hello.mp3` even from browser by navigating to: http://homebridge.local:4567/play/hello.mp3
+Then you can trigger playback of `hello.mp3` even from browser by navigating to: `http://homebridge.local:4567/play/hello.mp3`

+You can specify the playback volume level, by adding it to the end of the playback URL: `http://homebridge.local:4567/play/hello.mp3/75`

 ### Audio file playback automation example